Leslie Mándoki

-László "Leslie" Mándoki (born 7 January 1953) is a Hungarian born-German musician who became known as a member of the music group Dschinghis Khan.
+László "Leslie" Mándoki (born 7 January 1953) is a Hungarian-born German musician who became known as a member of the music group Dschinghis Khan.
 He continued his career as a solo artist and became a music producer who worked with various internationally famous artists.
-In 1992, Mandoki founded the supergroup known as Mandoki Soulmates, for which he is still an active member.
+In 1992, Mandoki founded the supergroup known as Mandoki Soulmates, of which he is still an active member.

 Early life

 Mándoki studied drums and percussion at the musical conservatory of Budapest in the early 1970s.
 At the same time he was a band leader for the local jazz-rock group JAM, citing groups like Cream and Jethro Tull as his influence.

 In July 1975, Mándoki, along with animation filmmaker Gábor Csupó (the creator of Nickelodeon's Rugrats) and others, fled from Hungary to Munich, West Germany to avoid prosecution by the communist regime for being a member of the student opposition.
 He had been imprisoned 17 times for his political opposition before he fled into the West.